MikeAvgeros/escape-game/README.md

     -   I have also used their screenshot functionality to import a mockup of my site onto this README.

-## Form Validation

--   I made sure to validate my forms and ran suitable tests using different input scenarios.
-I can confirm that all of them behaved as expected.

--   I have tested that my required input attributes behaved as expected and warned users to fill the required fields.

--   I have tested that the submitted form is being sent to my email address containing all the information added by the user.

 ## HTML Validation

 The [W3C Markup Validator](https://validator.w3.org/#validate_by_upload) was used to validate every page of the website to ensure there were no syntax errors in my HTML.
 It passed the validation without any errors.